-There are many types of corrosion that can occur to your stainless steel.
+Many types of corrosion can occur to your stainless steel.
 These include:

 - General Corrosion: This type of corrosion is a loss of metal over the entire surface of your stainless steel.
 If your steel has a pH less than 1, it is more prone to this type of corrosion.

 - Galvanic Corrosion: This is where one metal corrodes more favorably than another when exposed to electrolytes.

 - Intergranular Corrosion: When exposed to 842-1562 degrees Fahrenheit, boundaries are more likely to corrode due to the excess heat.

 - Putting Corrosion: This type of corrosion results in cavities or holes.
 This is when stainless steel is exposed to chlorides.

 - Crevice Corrosion: Crevice corrosion happens when two joining surfaces are formed between two metals and non-metals.

 How to Prevent Rust on Stainless Steel

 There are several ways to prevent rust on stainless steel.
 First, you should always use stainless steel pads or soft clothes in your maintenance efforts.
 In doing so you won’t damage or scratch your stainless steel.